Marston Mat: World War II

-In 1939, the United States Army Air Corps began exploring the use of runway mats for the construction of unimproved airfields.
+In 1939, the United States Army Air Corps (USAAC) began exploring the use of runway mats for the construction of unimproved airfields.
 Systems for this purpose had already been tested by Britain, which used a material similar to heavy duty chicken wire, and France, using a grid of steel chevrons.
 The design directive for what would become the Marston mat was officially assigned to the Army Corps of Engineers on December 11, 1939.
 Development of landing mats in the United States began in December 1939 at Langley Field.
 The responsibility for development was shifted to the Engineer Board at Fort Belvoir in May 1940.
 Gerald G. Greulich of the Carnegie Steel Company also contributed to the design efforts.
 Early versions tested during the summer of 1940 were solid (non-perforated), ribbed steel.
-The design was modified during the winter of 1940-1941 with the distinctive punched holes seen in the production version.
+The design was modified during the winter of 1940-1941 with the distinctive punched holes used in the production version.

 The first practical use of the Marston mat was during the Carolina Maneuvers, a series of United States Army exercises held in November 1941.
-A 3000 by 150 ft airstrip was constructed of the material near Camp Mackall in the area of Marston, North Carolina.
-Installation of the airstrip was completed in 11 days.
-The completed airstrip was visited by General Henry H. Arnold, then Chief of the Army Air Corps, who called it “the year’s greatest achievement in aviation warfare.”
+A 3000 by 150 ft airstrip was constructed of the material near Camp Mackall in the area of Marston, North Carolina, in 11 days.
+It was visited by General Henry H. Arnold, then Chief of the Army Air Corps, who called it "the year’s greatest achievement in aviation warfare."
 The airstrip was dismantled immediately after the exercises and the component mats moved by rail to Langley Field.

 Marston Mat was extensively used during World War II by Army engineers and Seabees ("CBs"; Construction Battalions) to build runways and other readily usable surfaces over all kinds of terrain.
-An early in-theater use of PSP was in constructing a 5000 ft runway on Greenland's 'Bluie West One' (BW-1), an Allied Ferry Command and U.S.A.A.F airfield located on the extreme southwest corner of Greenland, at the termination of Eriksfjord, and near the coastal community of Narsarsuaq.
-Construction began in early fall 1941, and the first aircraft landed on Jan 24, 1942.
-Deemed a success, it was then used extensively in the Pacific Theater of Operations.
-A C-47 Skytrain supply aircraft was the first plane to land on the first steel-mat runway constructed in France after the invasion of Normandy.
+An early in-theater use of PSP was in constructing a 5000 ft runway on 'Bluie West One' (BW-1), an Allied Ferry Command and USAAC airfield located on the extreme southwest corner of Greenland, at the termination of Eriksfjord, and near the coastal community of Narsarsuaq.
+Construction began in early fall 1941, and the first aircraft landed on January 24, 1942.
+Deemed a success, Marston Mat was then used extensively in the Pacific theater of operations.
 On Pacific islands the matting was typically covered with crushed and rolled coral or soil to form a level surface.
 The perforated and channeled design of the matting created strength and rigidity and facilitated drainage.
 A runway 200 ft wide and 5000 ft long could be created within two days by a small team of engineers.

+Elsewhere, a Douglas C-47 Skytrain was the first aircraft to land on the first steel-mat runway constructed in France after the invasion of Normandy.